abdisalanfirin/Project-ELK-Stack/README.md

 - implementing a host firewall (UFC OR IPtables) on the jump box.
 - limiting jump box network access with a virtual private network (VPN).

+Thank you so much for reading my ELK-Stack project.

-created by Abdisalan M Firin
+**created by Abdisalan M Firin**